Last updated Mar. 12, 2023 by Charles Zemub

 3. With T-Mobile, you can get a free Netflix membership.

-Are you considering switching your phone service provider?
+Are you considering switching your?

 If you switch to and remain with T-Mobile, you will get a free Netflix regular life membership, allowing you to stream on two separate devices for no additional charge.